 “This is different.
 I want to read a book about one subject, and I’m getting the entire series of volumes on the entire origin of the universe.”

 “Context is important,” Sionis said, still checking his line.
 “When I met Iliera, it had been several years since I last thought about the wand from Lady Sonea.
-On top of that, what did it matter anyway, since Theramore had been utterly destroyed by Garrosh, so if there was something of value there, it was lost to time, and finally, I was trying to save our world from a repeat of the First War, which mattered far more than musing on the questions of how my old wand got its name.”
+On top of that, what did it matter anyway, since Vers had been utterly destroyed by the Zinji in their final aggression, so if there was something of value there, it was lost to time.
+Finally, I was trying to save our world from a repeat of the prior Yunai invasions, which mattered far more than musing on the questions of how my old wand got its name.”

 Sionis finally smiled.
 “She was important, yes.”

-“So can we skip to the part where she shows up again?” he asked.
+“So can we skip to the part where she shows up again?” she asked.

-The mage raised his brow, then shook his head.
+The Flamecaller raised his brow, then nodded his head.
 “Sure.”

 “The next week,” Sionis answered.
 “I was about to tell you that, if you hadn’t interrupted.”

-“She came to Lunarfall,” Sionis continued.
-“She told the Commander that she wanted to help us in our fight against the Iron Horde.
+“She came to Starfall Garrison,” Sionis continued.
+“She told the commander that she wanted to help us in our fight against the Yunai.
 She wanted to see her home safe from the threat of this powerful foe.
-Obviously, we needed all the help we could get, so Iliera was soon fighting with us on missions all across Draenor.”
+Obviously, we needed all the help we could get, so Iliera was soon fighting with us on missions all across her world, which the Musfurin called Xernia.”

 “Surely you were curious about her name?”

 “Of course,” Sionis said, smiling again.
 “I was curious about her name, so I worked with her when I could.
 I wondered if maybe Lady Sonea had known more about the future than she originally told me.
-I had concluded a while back that my old teacher knew about the Third War before it happened.
-She knew about the plague.
-So, maybe she knew Iliera was important too.
+I had concluded a while back that my old teacher knew about the Yunai virus before it happened.
+She knew about the world above, too.
+So, maybe she knew Iliera was important.
 I set out to keep an eye on her, and I’m glad I did, because we soon became strong allies.
 In fact… if you are still interested… I can continue my story?”

-The Loremaster nodded slightly, then held his head low.
+Vestria nodded slightly, then held her head low.
 “I’m sorry.
 I do enjoy hearing about your adventures.
 I didn’t mean to imply that you should stop or shorten them for me.
-I am writing it all down, of course, for my work.”
+I am writing it all down, of course, for my work.
+I got passionate.”

-Sionis didn’t responde to the apology, instead focusing on baiting another shrimp for his fishing line and tossing it into the cool blue water.
+Sionis didn’t respond to the apology, instead focusing on baiting another shrimp for his fishing line and tossing it into the cool blue water.

-The Loremaster wondered if he’d gone too far.
+Vestria wondered if she had gone too far.

-Then, Sionis leaed back in his chair and took a deep breath.
-“Well, I guess it was about six months into the campaign that things started to warm up…”
+Then, Sionis leaned back in his chair and took a deep breath.
+“Well, I guess it was about six months into the campaign that things started to pick up…”